-In discussing these topics and looking at the certificates displayed about the plastic surgeon in the office will give you a good idea about the surgeon’s commitment to excellence.
-It is critical that your Charlotte rhinoplasty surgeon has a high degree of genuine interest and creativity and uses the latest surgical techniques.
+Discussing these topics and looking at the certificates displayed about the plastic surgeon in the office will give you a good idea about the surgeon’s commitment to excellence.
+It is critical that your Rhinoplasty surgeon has a high degree of genuine interest and creativity and uses the latest surgical techniques.
 It’s no secret that people who truly love their work tend to produce the best results.

 In addition to your level of confidence that you will get the result you hope for, you will also feel much more comfortable during the whole process if you know that your surgeon is not just learning the ropes.
 Here are some of the types of questions you could ask along this line:

 - How long have you been doing rhinoplasty procedures?

 - About how many of them do you think you have done?

 - Is rhinoplasty the only surgery you do?

 - If you perform several cosmetic procedures, what percentage are rhinoplasties?